jennychen1030/enhanced-one-former/README.md

 ## Features
 - This version of OneFormer is an advanced neural network model designed for comprehensive image segmentation tasks, including semantic, instance, and panoptic segmentation.
 Building upon the original OneFormer architecture, this version integrates improvements in various components, offering more robust and accurate segmentation capabilities.
 - I have used the OneFormer model from the paper "OneFormer: One Transformer to Rule Universal Image Segmentation" as a reference for re-implementations.
 I implemented my version of the OneFormer model from scratch and added more comments on each function.
-Which would be inside of newOneFormer.py
+Which would be inside of newOneFormer.py (original code)
-- Here is the GitHub repository of the OneFormer model: https://github.com/SHI-Labs/OneFormer/tree/main
+- Other code in this repository is copied from the OneFormer codebase.
+Here is the GitHub repository of the OneFormer model: https://github.com/SHI-Labs/OneFormer/tree/main

 ## Prerequisites
 Before installing and using this reimplemented version of OneFormer, ensure you have the following prerequisites installed: